Manhattan House: Facade

-The facade is made of white brick, making Manhattan House one of the first apartment buildings in New York City to use that material on its facade.
+The facade is made of white brick.
+Manhattan House was one of the first in New York City to use pale white brick as the primary material in its facade.
 When Manhattan House was built, the New York Herald Tribune described the building as the first large apartment house to use "full ceramic brick impervious to dirt and stain" on its facade.
-The white brick was glazed, which allowed dirt to wash off in the rain.
+The brick was glazed, which allowed dirt to wash off in the rain.
 There are also yellow-brick chimneys atop each of the wings.

 The main entrances to the apartments are placed on the north side of the building, facing 66th Street, within the second-outermost sections on either end.
 Each of the building's two main entrances consists of a driveway and sidewalk that curves underneath the building, which in turn leads to a set of glass-and-aluminum doors.
 There are curved light boxes next to the driveways, as well as recessed lights mounted onto pillars next to the driveways.
 In addition, there are planted areas with iron fences between either driveway and the street, as well as on either side of both entrances.
 To the east of the eastern entrance are a stairway and ramp leading to a doctor's office; a storefront facing Second Avenue; and a planting bed with granite-block walls topped by an iron fence.
 Next to the western entrance is a storefront facing Third Avenue, a granite planting bed, and an iron fence.